 You’ll be blown away by the history and architecture of the city and taking a leisurely stroll around together is a must.
 If you’re looking for a bit more culture, visit The Tate to view some of their exhibitions to stir the soul.

 For a really romantic experience get glammed up one evening and go see a show or a musical at one of Liverpool’s many theatres.
-Want something a bit more low key?
-There’s always incredible bands playing at the many venues around the city!
+Want something a bit more low-key?
+There are always incredible bands playing at the many venues around the city!

 My top recommendation for a romantic hotel would be 30 James Street Hotel.
-The luxury and extravagantly decorated rooms are super french chic boudoir and perfect for a cosy night in.
+The luxury and extravagantly decorated rooms are super french chic boudoir and perfect for a cozy night in.